hashicorp/nomad/website/source/docs/agent/config.html.md

 * `consul.verifyssl`: This option enables SSL verification when the transport scheme for the Consul API client is `https`.
 This is set to true by default.

+* `driver.docker.volumes.selinuxlabel`: Allows the operator to set a SELinux label to the allocation and task local bind-mounts to containers.

 * `driver.whitelist`: A comma separated list of whitelisted drivers (e.g.
   "docker,qemu").
 If specified, drivers not in the whitelist will be disabled.
   If the whitelist is empty, all drivers are fingerprinted and enabled where